jxxcarlson/pkuTT/README.md

 Annotated list of Agda programs, all which sucessfully type-check using Agda version 2.8.0-47e7dcb.

+# Postulate.agda

+We can work with postulated functions, but computation with them may be "stuck."

 # Sets and related matters

 ## K